 Congenital disorders of glycosylation (CDG) are a group of rare disorders that are caused by a defects in glycosylation.
 Glycosylation is the process by which sugar ‘trees’ (called glycans) are built and attached to proteins or lipids.
 Sugars are important for the function of many proteins and lipids and every system in the body needs glycosylation to be healthy.
 Because of this, people with CDG often have many health problems that affect multiple body systems.

-SRD5A3-CDG is one of 150 (and counting) ultra-rare CDG that causes developmental delays and problems with vision.
-The SRD5A3 gene encodes the polyprenol reductase enzyme which helps produce dolichol, a molecule essential for the eventual glycosylation of various proteins.
+SRD5A3-CDG is one of 160 + different types of CDG.
+It causes developmental delays and problems with vision.
+The SRD5A3 gene provides instructions for making an enzyme, called polyprenol reductase, which helps produce dolichol – a molecule that is essential for proper glycosylation of proteins and lipids.
 Therefore, mutations in the SRD5A3 gene lead to defective proteins in the body, and the consequent symptoms.

-As of 2018, there were atleast 20 reported cases of SRD5A3-CDG.
-While the exact number of patients worldwide is unknown, most cases have been of South Asian or Middle Eastern Descent.
+As of 2022, 48 cases of SRD5A3-CDG have been reported in the medical literature.
+While the exact number of patients worldwide is unknown, many patients are of South Asian descent.

-Click here to learn about what you can do to be in the best position to take care of a loved one living with this condition.
+Visit the learn about what you can do to be in the best position to take care of a loved one living with SRD5A3-CDG.

 Symptoms of CDG vary greatly between individuals, even within a singly characterized disorder such as SRD5A3-CDG, as the same gene (SRD5A3) can be affected by different mutations.
 The resulting complexity of symptoms means that there needs to be personalized treatments for these disorders.
 Current options include personalized therapy based on individual needs (speech therapy, physiotherapy, etc.) to improve quality of life.
 However, researchers are excited about the possibility of using induced pluripotent stem cells (iPSCs) to personalize drug treatment.